embeddedartistry/athena-bootloader/README.md

 If you don't want to use git-lfs, you have the following options:

 1. Manually build the bootloader binaries on your machine by running `make` at the top-level of the repository.
-1. [Download the latest .zip archive of the bootloader binaries for the latest release](https://github.com/embeddedartistry/athena-bootloader/releases/latest), and copy them to `avr/bootloaders/athena/` so they will be properly found by the Arduino IDE
+1. [Download the latest .zip archive of the bootloader binaries for the latest release](https://github.com/embeddedartistry/athena-bootloader/releases/latest), and copy them to `avr/bootloaders/athena/` folder so they will be properly found by the Arduino IDE.
+This will replace the placeholders with complete files.
 2. [Download the latest ProjectFile .zip archive for the latest release](https://github.com/embeddedartistry/athena-bootloader/releases/latest), which contains the full source tree (including submodules) and populated binary files.

 ## Dependencies